Musical "Chills" among Topics of Music Therapy Symposium

 Results of the chills study also showed decreased activity in the areas of the brain that process danger and anxiety.
-"This says to me," continued Blood, "that in order to experience this kind of euphoria, the part of the brain has to shut down.
+"This says to me," continued Blood, "that in order to experience this kind of euphoria, the part of the brain [that responds to danger] has to shut down.
 You can't be euphoric and scared at the same time."

 The study also revealed that the brain processes consonant and dissonant sounds in very different ways.
 Dissonant sounds affected areas of the brain involving memory and anxiety, while consonant sounds stimulated areas involved in pleasant emotional responses.
 The results of Blood's study may be validating through science what composers and performers of music have known for centuries.